 4. How much are the monthly payments?

-Your monthly payments will consist of your principal and interest over the term of the loan.
-Your principal is part of your total borrowed amount, and each month you make your payment you’ll be closer to paying it off.
+Your monthly payments will consist of your principal and interest over the loan term.
+Your principal is part of your total borrowed amount, and each month you make your payment, paying down the principal amount gets you closer to paying the loan off.

 5. What happens to your collateral if you can’t repay the loan?

-Choosing to use stocks as collateral for a loan is not an easy decision to make.
-Carefully consider why you need the funds and if you are willing to risk losing your stock if you can’t make your loan payments.
+Choosing to use stocks as collateral for a loan requires careful consideration.
+You may be able to leverage your assets to your advantage, but it depends on your unique financial situation and goals.
+Before you borrow against a stock portfolio, carefully consider why you need the funds and if you are willing to risk losing your stock if you can’t make your loan payments.

-Nevertheless, using stocks as collateral for a loan can be a great way to get your hands on more liquidity.
-The approval process may be quicker when you use stock as collateral, and you may even qualify for a lower interest rate.
-The bottom line – your investment portfolio gives you resources to access credit when you need it.
+Nevertheless, using stocks as collateral for a loan can be a great way to access more liquidity.
+The approval process may be quicker when you use stock as collateral, and you may even qualify for a lower interest rate (although that’s not guaranteed).
+The bottom line: your investment portfolio may give you the resources to access credit when needed.

 FAQ